David-Way/david-way.github.io/content/blog/dark-mode-toggles/dark-mode-toggles.md

 - **Vanity**: Because I put all this effort into supporting a <span class="u-display:none-when-color-scheme:dark">dark</span><span class="u-display:none-when-color-scheme:light">light</span> mode, not every site has one, so why not make it discoverable and easily accessible?

 Less than convincing.
-Perhaps I should have asked a more open question.
+Perhaps you can think of better reasons or perhaps I should have asked a more open question.
 A question like "How should the user select a theme?".

-This is a better question to ask as it opens up the possibilities to a reality that was quick to come to mind.
+This is a better question as it opens up the mind to lateral possibilities, diverging from the narrow focus of a solution.
+The next thought came easier.

-Users already have a global and robust way to define their preferred theme and browsers do a [good job](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme#browser_compatibility) of honoring the application of these preferences.
+Users already have a global and robust way to define their preferred theme and browsers do a [good job](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme#browser_compatibility) of honoring the application of these preferences!

 <figure class="u-bleed-container:small">
 {% image "./images/firefox-mode-selector.png", "The Android theme controls also allow for scheduling for when a particular theme should be applied" %}